Getting Started with autoharp

 # soln is a list with two elements:

-# $test_file: path to the generated test script
+# $test_fname: path to the extracted test script (code from test chunks)

 str(soln)Step 3: Grade a Student Submission